localstack/docs/content/en/user-guide/aws/codebuild/index.md

 }
 ```

-Every build needs some testing!
+Every build needs to be tested.
 Therefore, create the `TestMessageUtil.java` file in the `src/test/java` directory.

 ```java